Britain's National Gallery buys its first American painting

 The gallery, which houses Britain's national collection of Western European paintings from the 13th to the 19th century, acquired the 1912 work depicting the New York waterfront from Randolph College in Lynchburg, Virginia.

-The National Gallery used part of a fund established by the late philanthropist Paul Getty as well as exceptional donations from anonymous sources to meet the painting's price tag of 25.5 million pounds.
+The National Gallery used part of a fund established by the late philanthropist Paul Getty as well as exceptional donations from anonymous sources to meet the painting's price tag of 25.5 million pounds ($42 million).

 "Men of the Docks" goes on display on Friday, alongside major impressionist works including snow scenes and urban vistas by Claude Monet and Camille Pissarro, in the gallery's domed building on Trafalgar Square in the heart of London.